-TAX RATE STATEMENT MEASURE L2024 COLLEGE SCHOOL DISTRICT
+TAX RATE STATEMENT MEASURE J2024 SANTA MARIA JOINT UNION HIGH SCHOOL DISTRICT

-An election will be held within the boundaries of College School District ("School District") on November 5, 2024 to authorize the sale of up to \$18 million in bonds to finance facilities as described in the measure.
-If the bonds are approved, the School District expects to sell the bonds in multiple series.
-Principal and interest on the bonds will be payable from the proceeds of tax levies made upon the taxable property located within the School District.
-The following information is provided in compliance with Sections 9400 to 9404, inclusive, of the California Elections Code.
+An election will be held in the Santa Maria Joint Union High School District (the "District") on November 5, 2024, to authorize the sale of up to \$194,000,000 in bonds of the District to finance school facilities as described in the measure.
+If the bond measure is approved by at least 55% of the voters of the District voting on the bond measure, the District expects to issue the bonds in multiple series over time.
+Principal and interest on the bonds will be payable from the proceeds of tax levies made upon the taxable property in the District.
+The following information is provided in compliance with Sections 9400 through 9405 of the California Elections Code.

-- The best estimate from official sources of the average annual tax rate that would be required to be levied to fund this bond issue over the entire duration of the bond debt service, based on assessed valuations available at the time of the election, a projection based on experience within the same jurisdiction and other demonstrable factors, is estimated to be \$17.99 per \$100,000 of assessed valuation.
-The final fiscal year in which the tax is anticipated to be collected is 2057-58. - The best estimate from official sources of the highest tax rate that would be required to be levied to fund this bond issue, and an estimate of the year in which that rate will apply, based on assessed valuations available at the time of filing this statement, a projection based on experience within the same jurisdiction and other demonstrable factors, is estimated to be \$19.00 per \$100,000 of assessed valuation first occurring in fiscal year 2025-26. - The best estimate from official sources of the total debt service, including the principal and interest, that would be required to be repaid if all the bonds are issued and sold is \$36.9 million.
+- 1. The best estimate of the average annual tax rate that would be required to be levied to fund this bond issue over the entire duration of the bond debt service, based on assessed valuations available at the time of filing of this statement, is \$24.00 per \$100,000 of assessed valuation.
+The final fiscal year in which the tax to be levied to fund this bond issue is anticipated to be collected is fiscal year 2062-63. - 2.
+The best estimate of the highest tax rate that would be required to be levied to fund this bond issue, based on estimated assessed valuations available at the time of filing of this statement, is \$24.00 per \$100,000 of assessed valuation in fiscal year 2062-63. - 3.
+The best estimate of the total debt service, including the principal and interest, that would be required to be repaid if all of the bonds are issued and sold is approximately \$438,139,696.

-Voters should note that the estimated tax rate is based on the ASSESSED VALUE of taxable property on the Santa Barbara County official tax rolls, not on the property's market value.
-Property owners should consult their own property tax bills to determine their property's assessed value and any applicable tax exemptions.
+Voters should note that estimated tax rates are based on the ASSESSED VALUE of taxable property on the County's official tax rolls, not on the property's market value, which could be more or less than the assessed value.
+In addition, taxpayers eligible for a property tax exemption, such as the homeowner's exemption, will be taxed at a lower effective tax rate than described above.
+Property owners should consult their own property tax bills and tax advisors to determine their property's assessed value and any applicable tax exemptions.